YSCHOI-github/Customs_Fraud_Detection/README.md

 ## This repository: Step-by-Step toward DATE
 This repository is dedicated to providing stepping stones toward DATE model for Customs administrations and officials, who want to develop their capacities to use machine learning in their daily works.
-This repository will provide prerequisite knowledge and practices for DATE model, so that beginners could better understand cutting edge algorithms such as ATTETION in the model.
+This repository will provide prerequisite knowledge and practices for machine learning, so that Customs community could better understand cutting edge algorithms in DATE model.

 ## Outline
 - Data overview